-Messiah’s Kids Preschool offers 2-day classes for children who are 2 & 1/2 to 3 years old starting in August.
-Monday/Wednesday or Tuesday/Thursday
+Messiah’s Kids Preschool offers 3-day and 4-day classes for children who are 2 & 1/2 to 3 years old starting in August.
+Tuesday-Thursday or Monday-Thursday

 2 ½-3 year old class curriculum: Our Twos class incorporates the basics of the Learning Without Tears Curriculum that the two higher class levels build on throughout the students’ years at Messiah’s Kids Preschool.
 The developmentally appropriate program, “Get Set for School”, complements and expands our existing Highscope Pre-K program.